-The Specialty Care business generated sales of €2,381.1 million in 2020, or 91.9% of the Group's sales.
+The Specialty Care business generated sales of €2,643.3 million in 2021, or 92.1% of the Group's sales.
 The Group focuses on:

-Oncology (76% of lpsen's sales) with Somatuline[®] (lanreotide), a best-in-class somatostatin analog with a new delivery system for the treatment of neuroendocrine tumors and acromegaly; Cabometyx[®] (cabozantinib), the first and only monotherapy tyrosine kinase inhibitor demonstrating significant clinical improvements in both first-line and second-line renal cell carcinoma, and also a tyrosine kinase inhibitor with proven, significant overall survival in a secondline advanced hepatocellular carcinoma population; Onivyde[®] (irinotecan liposome injection), a differentiated product with overall survival benefit addressing a high unmet medical need in second-line pancreatic cancer; and Decapeptyl[®] (triptorelin), an established and growing product in Europe and China for the treatment of prostate cancer;
+Oncology (75.1% of Ipsen's sales) with Somatuline® (lanreotide), a best-in-class somatostatin analog with a new delivery system for the treatment of neuroendocrine tumors and acromegaly; Cabometyx® (cabozantinib), the first and only monotherapy tyrosine kinase inhibitor demonstrating significant clinical improvements in both first-line and second-line renal cell carcinoma, and also a tyrosine kinase inhibitor with proven, significant overall survival in a second-line advanced hepatocellular carcinoma population;

+Onivyde® (irinotecan liposome injection), a differentiated product with overall survival benefit addressing a high unmet medical need in second-line pancreatic cancer; and Decapeptyl® (triptorelin), an established and growing product in Europe and China notably for the treatment of advanced metastatic prostate cancer;

-- Rare Disease (2.1% of Ipsen's sales) with Nutropin[®] (somatropin), a liquid formulation of recombinant human growth hormone and Increlex[®] (mecasermin), a recombinant insulin-like growth factor 1 (IGF-1) of human origin.
-The Group's recent acquisition of Clementia Pharmaceuticals and the exclusive license agreement with Blueprint Medicines supplement its Rare Disease franchise with treatments for patients living with Fibrodysplasia Ossificans Progressiva, an ultra-rare bone disorder; - Neuroscience (13.7% of Ipsen's sales) with the key neurotoxin product Dysport[®] (botulinum toxin type A) for the treatment of therapeutic and aesthetic indications.
+- Rare Disease (1.7% of Ipsen's sales) with Nutropin® (somatropin), a liquid formulation of recombinant human growth hormone and Increlex® (mecasermin), a recombinant insulin-like growth factor 1 (IGF-1) of human origin.
+The Group's recent acquisition of Clementia Pharmaceuticals and the exclusive license agreement with Blueprint Medicines supplement its Rare Disease franchise with treatments for patients living with Fibrodysplasia Ossificans Progressiva, an ultra-rare bone disorder with Sohonos® (palovarotene); - Neuroscience (15.4% of Ipsen's sales) with the key neurotoxin product Dysport® (botulinum toxin type A) for the treatment of therapeutic and aesthetic indications.